XMoSalahX/Images-Resize/README.md

 ## to use this app:

-this app run on port: *8001*
+This app run on port: *8001*
-api endpoint : *"/resize"*
+API endpoint : *"/resize"*
-link with query string:
+Link with query string:
 *http://localhost:8001/resize?filename=test&width=800&height=400*

 ### you should to write qurey string in link: